tbarbette/fastclick/README.md

 Metron
 =========
-[Metron][metron-paper] is a high performance and ultra efficient NFV service chaining platform to appear in [USENIX NSDI 2018][metron-nsdi-page].
+[Metron][metron-paper] is an ultra high performance and efficient NFV service chaining platform, appeared in [USENIX NSDI 2018][metron-nsdi-page].

 About